kunilovskaya/kunilovskaya.github.io/_projects/books.md

 * Mel Robbins.
 2024.
 The Let Them Theory: A Life-Changing Tool That Millions of People Can't Stop Talking About
 * Yuval Harari.
 2024.
 Nexus: A Brief History of Information Networks from the Stone Age to AI
 * Johannes Fried and Peter Lewis, et al. 2016.
 Charlemagne
+* Stefan Zweig.
+Short stories collection.
+24 hours in a Women's Life.
 * Sarotte, M.E. and Schnaubelt, Teri et al. 2021.
 Not One Inch: America, Russia, and the Making of Post-Cold War Stalemate
 * Rosenberg, Marshall B. and Chopra, Deepak, 2015.
 Nonviolent Communication: A Language of Life (Nonviolent Communication Guides)